PawseySC/container-workflows/_episodes/05-build-intro.md

 objectives:
 - Learn what is a Dockerfile and its basic syntax
 - Learn how to build a container and push it to a web registry
 keypoints:
+- "A Dockerfile is a recipe that uses specific instructions to direct the image building process"
+- "`docker build` is used to build images"
+- "`docker push` is used to push images to a web registry"
 ---

 ### What is a Dockerfile? ###